trane-project/trane-music/courses/major_scale/lesson_C_sharp/exercise_7/front.md

-What note is degree number 7 of the C♯ major scale?
+What note is degree number 7 of the C♯ Major scale?